 The holidays are an interesting time.
 They can be a time of joy, excitement, and anticipation.
 They can also be a bit stressful and hectic.
 Family get-togethers tend to be loud and crowded.
 Holidays can also be expensive.
 The cost of gifts, travel, and extra food can really add up in a hurry.

-So how can you experience more joy and less stress this season?
+So how can you experience more joy and less stress this time of the year?
 Try these holiday stress busters:

 1. Take breaks.